 In-between shopping and dinner, we had a bit of time to change and just relax in the hotel for 30 minutes.
 At 5 pm, we headed off to 20 stories – a trendy bar located on the top of a skyscraper in Manchester.
 20 stories is the tallest rooftop bar in Manchester and it has a pretty unique view.
 Such a shame it was raining and the terrace was not the best spot to be – it actually didn’t have a roof, so you can get soaked.
 There are, of course, covered parts, but it gets really really crowded, so you need to book in advance.

 Actually, if you want to go to the trendiest places in Manchester during a weekend, well, you need to book in advance and you also need to dress up a lot.
 Girls in Manchester dress very extra, so you need to put on some nice and fancy clothes not to feel severely underdressed.

-Mackie Mayor – the best spot for eating in Manchester
+Mackie Mayor – the best spot for eating out in Manchester

 For dinner, we went to Mackie Mayor with lovely Hannah from Visit Manchester and I tried one of the best pizzas I’ve tried in the entire UK.
 Mackie Mayor is a historical building, however, it was converted into a food market.
 There are a few stalls/restaurants, but all the dishes were amazing!
 Mackie Mayor is a must in every Manchester itinerary, so I strongly suggest you visit it for dinner or lunch (or both).